-The Pacific Region is frequently hit by natural disasters ranging from cyclones, floods, droughts to earthquakes.
-Pacific island countries including Papua New Guinea, Fiji Islands, Solomon Islands, Cook Islands and Vanuatu, rank among the highest in the world in terms of numbers of casualties and people affected by disasters.
-Due to climate change, the region is witnessing intense fluctuations in weather patterns, such as changing temperatures and precipitation patterns, intense storms, and rising sea levels.
+Natural disasters ranging from cyclones to floods, droughts and earthquakes frequently occur in the Pacific region.
+Pacific island countries (including Papua New Guinea, Fiji Islands, Solomon Islands, Cook Islands and Vanuatu) rank among the highest in the world in terms of numbers of casualties and people affected by disasters.
+Because of climate change, the region is witnessing intense fluctuations in weather patterns, such as changing temperatures and precipitation patterns, intense storms, and rising sea levels.

-The Pacific is one of the most disaster-prone regions in the world in terms of the recurrence, severity and scope of natural hazards, with high exposure to cyclones, earthquakes, tsunamis, floods, tidal surges, landslides, droughts, forest fires, volcanic eruptions, and epidemics.
+The Pacific is one of the most disaster-prone regions in the world in terms of the recurrence, severity and scope of natural hazards, with high exposure to cyclones, earthquakes, tsunamis, floods, tidal surges, landslides, droughts, forest fires and volcanic eruptions, but also epidemics.
 This is compounded by environmental degradation and the negative impact of climate change.
-In early February 2018, large parts of Tonga were struck by powerful tropical cyclone Gita, leaving more than 80% of the country’s total population affected.
-Later in the same month, a 7.5-magnitude earthquake and a series of major aftershocks rattled Papua New Guinea.
+Increased seismic activity of Ambae volcano in Vanuatu, which began in March 2018, triggered emissions of gas clouds and heavy volcanic ash falls, causing trees, houses and other facilities to collapse.
+The eruption left over 1 400 people displaced in May 2018.
+Earlier in February 2018, large parts of Tonga were struck by powerful tropical cyclone Gita, which affected more than 80% of the country’s total population.
+In the same month, a strong 7.5-magnitude earthquake and a series of major aftershocks rattled Papua New Guinea.
 The tremors caused devastating landslides and widespread destruction, which impacted more than half a million people.

 Lack of economic diversification, remoteness from major trade and commercial centres, and strong gender inequalities characterise many of the Pacific island nations and exacerbate their vulnerability to disasters.
-With a total population of 10 million people spread across a vast area, the death toll and number of victims of natural disasters may appear low in standard disaster statistics.
-However, the Pacific countries rank among the highest in casualties and people affected per number of inhabitants.
+With a total population of some 10 million people spread across a vast area, the death toll and number of victims of natural disasters may appear low in standard disaster statistics; however, the Pacific countries rank among the highest in casualties and people affected per number of inhabitants.

-In the same month, the European Union committed €110 000 to help communities affected by the earthquake and aftershocks in Papua New Guinea through the delivery of life-saving aid to those most in need.
+In the same month, the EU allocated €110 000 to help communities affected by the strong earthquake and aftershocks in Papua New Guinea through the delivery of life-saving aid to those most in need.
 This included the distribution of emergency shelter and essential relief items, such as tarpaulins, blankets, sleeping mats, mosquito nets, kitchen sets, and hygiene kits, whilst also ensuring first-aid kits and health assistance

-Earlier in February 2016, when tropical cyclone Winston made landfall northeast of the Fijian capital of Suva as a category 5 cyclone, the EU gave €1 million to support the provision of shelter, food assistance and access to clean water, sanitation and hygiene to the most vulnerable communities.
-Through the EU Civil Protection Mechanism, essential relief items were also delivered to impacted communities
+In February 2016, when tropical cyclone Winston made landfall northeast of the Fijian capital of Suva as a category 5 cyclone, the EU mobilised €1 million to support the provision of shelter, food assistance and access to clean water, sanitation and hygiene for the most vulnerable communities.
+Through the EU Civil Protection Mechanism, essential relief items were also delivered to impacted communities.